loholla/CS325-P4/README.md

  ### Test Case 6:

  ### Test Case 7:
+ To run Test Case 7, use the command python tc7.py
+ All you need to run this test case is to make sure your API key is set inside of your environment.
+It should output "Yes." or "Yes" if the API responds.

  ### Test Case 8:
  To run Test Case 8, use the command python tc8.py "articles.txt"